open-learning-exchange/open-learning-exchange.github.io/pages/techgenius.md

 The team in Madagascar is working to establish a system for sharing digital content across schools at both the primary and secondary levels.
 This effort will begin with a pilot program at the Ministry to fully understand deployment challenges, and to upload existing content into a [National library](http://madagascarbell.ole.org) so that content can be shared quickly and easily with schools and educators around the country.

 This effort will begin with the MOE establishing a number of local Communities on laptops at the MOE.
-Content will be loaded into community and pushed to the national server.
+Content will be loaded into community and pushed to the nation server.
 This strategy will allow the MOE to learn to use and deploy the system.
-It will also allow them to work off line, as bandwidth is a challenge.
+It will also allow them to work offline, as bandwidth is a challenge.

 ## Step 1 | Prerequisites

-It is understood that tech geniuses have completed [the training exercises](firststeps.md) and that they are familiar and comfortable with the deployment tools and method.
+It is understood that tech geniuses have completed [the First Steps training exercises](firststeps.md) and that they are familiar and comfortable with the deployment tools and methods.

 ## Step 2 | Vagrant Environment Installation Confirmation